-Minor details of a slip and fall accident should be discussed with an attorney to determine if an injured person's claim would be feasible to a court of law.
+Minor details of any accident on another persons property should be discussed with a Denver premise liability attorney to determine if an injured person’s claim would be feasible to a court of law.

 As mentioned earlier, determining liability in a slip and fall case almost always involves the question of duty.
 Various degrees of responsibility is owed to visitors based on their status.
 Under Colorado law, there are three types of visitors: an invitee, a licensee, and a trespasser.

 Invitees are members of the public that have explicitly or indirectly been asked to enter and remain on a property.
 In most case, invitees are individuals who go to places that are available to the public.
 Guests in a restaurant or consumers in a store are examples of invitees.

 Unsurprisingly, these types of visitors are the ones that most commonly file premises liability claims due to the fact that they are granted the highest duty owed by a property owner.
 Landowners are obligated to warn invitees about blatant and observable defects and malfunctions.
 If they themselves are unaware of these potential hazards, they are required to conduct inspections to locate them on their premises.